review: Westcott 7′ Parabolic Umbrella

 Two things that immediately struck me about the Westcot Parabolic Umbrella … it’s sheer size when folder open.
 It is 7 feet if measured across the span of the umbrella’s arc.
 And when it is folded up, it is surprisingly compact and light-weight.
 It collapses to a 43.6″ size, and fits snugly into a 3″ diameter carry bag.

-The lighting setup is exactly as was used in this article: high-key studio lighting / portraits (part 2) – with Ulorin Vex, except that the Profoto softbox was replaced with the Parabolic Umbrella.
+The lighting setup is exactly as was used in this article: high-key studio lighting, except that the Profoto softbox was replaced with the Parabolic Umbrella.

 For more directional light, I placed the main light (the parabolic umbrella), directly to my right.
 It was at nearly a 90 degree angle from me.
 For this part of the session, I asked Ulorin Vex to pose towards the light to make best use of the direction the light fell towards her.